remnrem/luna-doc/docs/ref/epochs.md

 By default, epochs are non-overlapping, of fixed duration (30 seconds) and contiguous with respect to clock-time (i.e.  not spanning gaps in the recording).
-These epoch properties can be changed various ways:
+These epoch properties can be changed in various ways:

  - `dur`: epoch duration can be set to any duration in seconds, e.g. 5 seconds with `dur=5`

- - `inc`: the increment by default equals `dur` implying adjacenet but non-overlapping epochs (e.g. 0-30 seconds, 30-60, 60-90, etc).
+ - `inc`: the increment by default equals `dur` implying adjacent but non-overlapping epochs (e.g. 0-30 seconds, 30-60, 60-90, etc).
 If `inc` is set to a different value, epochs can either be overlapping or (less likely) spaced.
 For example, with `inc=15`: 0-30, 15-45,